dabumana/DAO-Cluster-Service/README.md

 ##### General Overview
 [Solana Labs](https://github.com/solana-labs) provides a set of tools to develop applications from the client side or on-chain programs that can be consequentially interacting with the cluster,  even some examples related to the application in a real use case, but in some cases the explanation itself it's not fully clear and you need to take a look at the details, the type of details that are a defining factor between security and coding best practices.

-Solana promotes 8 conceptual features behind their product that are key values for understanding the actual conformation of modules and rules that handles the replication of nodes and accounts, so everything must be defined as an account model that can be an user or program.
+Solana promotes 8 conceptual features behind their product that are key values for understanding the actual conformation of modules and rules that handles the replication of nodes and accounts, so everything must be defined as an account model that can be a data account or program account.

 ***Core Features:***
 * Turbine: Comes to solve the scalability Trilemma through a process inspired in BitTorrent called block propagation protocol (BPP) but with a few differences including the fault tolerance, in case that a malicious propagation of a block starts to come, can be easily recreated from a verified chunk of that transaction, and the validators that are an essential component of Solana, in charge of validate the data integrity before replicating, according to their neighborhood and leader.